-19. Can we hope to see a similar amount (\$1.2 billion) allocated for Title IV-A past 2023?
+19. Can we hope to see a similar amount (\$1.38 billion) allocated for Title IV, Part A past 2024?

-It seems very hopeful that will be the case in FY 2024.
-In recent years, the House and the Senate have suggested appropriations levels for Title IV-A that are above the previous year's funding level, all due to our continuing advocacy on behalf of Title IV-A!
-We are waiting for Congress, however, to begin the budgeting and appropriations process.
-We are hopeful that we will see the same or even increased level of support for Title IV-A in FY24 appropriations as in FY23.
+It seems very hopeful that will be the case in FY 2025.
+In recent years, the House and the Senate have suggested appropriations levels for Title IV, Part A that are above the previous year's funding level, all due to our continuing advocacy on behalf of Title IV, Part A!
+We are waiting for Congress, however, to finalize the budgeting and appropriations process.
+We are hopeful that we will see the same or even increased level of support for Title IV, Part A in FY25 appropriations as in FY24.

-20. I am entering the freshman year of my bachelor's in music education this coming fall.
+20. I am entering the freshman year of my bachelor's in arts education this coming fall.
 Do you expect this legislation to change within the next four years?

-The Every Student Succeeds Act of 2015 (ESSA) will more than likely remain unchanged and continue to serve as the "law of the land" for K-12 public education, including music's listing as part of a well-rounded education.
+The Every Student Succeeds Act of 2015 (ESSA) will more than likely remain unchanged and continue to serve as the "law of the land" for K-12 public education, including the listing of the arts as part of a well-rounded education.
 No Child Left Behind, ESSA's predecessor, lasted for nearly fifteen years.
-Although the law may not be reauthorized soon, there is always a chance that Title IV A can lose funding.
+Although the law may not be reauthorized soon, there is always a chance that Title IV, Part A can lose funding.
 Advocacy at the federal level is still very important to ensure we have the funding appropriated year after year.
-At the local and state level, it should be our utmost priority to educate all stakeholders and decision makers about the potential impact Title IV-A can make through providing supplemental funds to increase student access to quality music education programs.
+At the local and state level, it should be our utmost priority to educate all stakeholders and decision makers about the potential impact Title IV, Part A can make through providing supplemental funds to increase student access to quality arts education programs.